 The electives must be selected with care since all students eventually must complete at least one humanities and one social science course.
 The selection should include some advanced-level courses rather than unrelated, beginning courses.
+Students should complete no more than 15 hours of these electives before transferring to AUA.
 The approved electives are as follows: